 - Optional – If you want to turn this bread into a tasty breakfast bread, you can add 1/2 cup of dried cranberries, raisins or dried blueberries to the dough AFTER the first bread machine mixing and BEFORE the second/final mixing.
 Our thanks to Mary for this fruity tip!

-- This recipe uses bread flour.
-Not whole wheat flour.
-If you use whole wheat flour, the bread is likely to have problems rising properly.
+- My recipe uses bread flour.
+If you use 100% whole wheat flour, the bread may have problems rising properly.

-- Do not use all purpose flour (versus using the bread flour called for in this recipe).
-All purpose flour will result in a denser bread.
+- You can use all purpose flour (versus using the bread flour called for in this recipe).
+However, the all purpose flour will result in a slightly denser bread.

-- If you have a problem with a bread machine recipe, please make sure that you are following the recipe exactly (i.e. using the correct bread machine settings), you are using the correct amount of an ingredient (i.e. don’t eyeball the measurements versus using a measurement cup or accidentally add a teaspoon when a tablespoon is called for), you are using the correct ingredients (i.e. bread machine yeast versus regular yeast or bread flour versus all purpose flour), etc. Please don’t “wing” things with recipes.
+- If you have a problem with a bread machine recipe, please make sure that you are following the recipe exactly (e.g. using the correct bread machine settings), you are using the correct amount of an ingredient (e.g. don’t eyeball the measurements versus using a measuring cup or accidentally add a teaspoon when a tablespoon is called for), you are using the correct ingredients (e.g. bread machine yeast versus regular yeast or bread flour versus all purpose flour), etc. Please don’t “wing” things with recipes.

 - Kitchen humidity can impact a recipe.
 A winter kitchen tends to be drier due to your heating system drying out the air.
 In contrast, a kitchen in the summer can be much more humid.
 This change in humidity impacts baking as flour can soak up humidity from the air.
 Therefore, you might have to add 1-2 teaspoons of liquid in the winter if the dough is looking too dry.
 Or you might have to add 1-2 teaspoons of flour in the summer if the dough is looking too wet.
 If your kitchen is very dry or humid, you might have to add even a little more (but start with 1 teaspoon at a time until you achieve the right consistency).
 Of course, excessive kitchen humidity or dryness can impact a recipe at any time during the year (not just in the summer & winter)!